 Winter is coming in the northern hemisphere and with it the ubiquitous flu season.
-Yes, even those on LCHF are not immune to the dreaded flu bug but there is plenty of good news for LCHF practitioners, both in terms of alleviated symptoms and speed of recovery, even if you have to fall back on some extra carbs to do so.
+Yes, even those on LIHF are not immune to the dreaded flu bug but there is plenty of good news for LIHF practitioners, both in terms of alleviated symptoms and speed of recovery, even if you have to fall back on some extra carbs to do so.

-The difference between my flu symptoms before and after LCHF are remarkable.
-Prior to LCHF, influenza almost always entailed a period in bed, covered in extra blankets, shivering, running an elevated temperature and completely unable to function in any other capacity.
-Since LCHF however, flu symptoms are markedly reduced.
-At first I thought this was an anomaly or just my imagination but after 3 years of LCHF and several bouts of influenza, it can no longer be ignored.
-Make of this what you will but for me the evidence is clear: the effects/ symptoms of the flu virus when on LCHF are SEVERELY reduced, to the point of almost being non-existent!
+The difference between my flu symptoms before and after LIHF are remarkable.
+Prior to LIHF, influenza almost always entailed a period in bed, covered in extra blankets, shivering, running an elevated temperature and completely unable to function in any other capacity.
+Since LIHF however, flu symptoms are markedly reduced.
+At first I thought this was an anomaly or just my imagination but after 3 years of LIHF and several bouts of influenza, it can no longer be ignored.
+Make of this what you will but for me the evidence is clear: the effects/ symptoms of the flu virus when on LIHF are SEVERELY reduced, to the point of almost being non-existent!

 Symptoms & extra use of Carbohydrates